 So, if you’re nauseous just thinking about the impending fights with other parents and teachers in Wal-Mart over the last glue stick, consider online shopping.
 Your local Wal-Mart employees will thank you.

-Back to School Shopping at Pharmacies and Other Stores
+Back to School Shopping at Pharmacies & Other Stores

 This may sound crazy, but some of the chain pharmacies have stellar sales on back to school supplies.
 I discovered this a couple of years ago after joining the couponing bandwagon.
 Rite Aid, Walgreens, and CVS were my stores of choice each week, and when back to school shopping season hit, I realized how many free and drastically marked down items you could find at these stores!
 I was able to score crayons, glue sticks, scissors, spiral notebooks, and folders for pennies.